jappeace/haskell-nightly/Readme.md

 into your project.

-For the token, get it at https://github.com/settings/tokens You only need the `public_repo` permission.
+For the token, get it at https://github.com/settings/tokens Preferably do this with a [machine user](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts) account so you get notifications.
+You only need the `public_repo` permission.
 I'd set it to have infinite expiry so you don't end up with silent failures.